skalarproduktraum/phd-thesis/chapters/sciview.md

 # sciview — Integrating scenery into ImageJ2 & Fiji

+\begin{publishedin}
+The work presented in this chapter has been done in collaboration with Tobias Pietzsch (MPI-CBG), Curtis Rueden (University of Wisconsin, Madison), Stephan Daetwyler (MPI-CBG and UT Southwestern, Texas), and Kyle I.S.
+Harrington (University of Idaho, Moscow, and HHMI Janelia Farm), and is currently being prepared for publication as\\\\

+\vspace{0.5em}

+Günther, U., Pietzsch, T., Rueden, C., Daetwyler, S., Huisken, J., Elicieri, K., Tomancak, P., Sbalzarini, I.F., Harrington, K.I.S.: sciview — Next-generation 3D visualisation for ImageJ \& Fiji.\end{publishedin}

 ![Screenshot of the sciview main window, showing the Game of Life 3D demo.\label{fig:SciViewMainWindow}](sciview-gameoflife.png)

 Fiji [@schindelin2012fiji] is a widely-used — as of April 2019, it has been cited over 10000 times — open-source distribution of ImageJ for biological image analysis (Fiji stands for "Fiji is just ImageJ").
 It is now the predominant ImageJ [@Schneider:2012nihi] distribution and recently had its  its underlying infrastructure modernised tremendously, e.g. by replacing its basic image processing library with imglib2 [@Pietzsch:2012img] in an effort to replace the original ImageJ 1.x with a newer replacement, dubbed ImageJ2, which has brought better interoperability and better overall design [@Rueden:2017ij2].